LoyolaChicagoCS/gradhandbook/source/regulations.rst

 *New students should get course advising first from the department*, and all others are welcomed to get advising.
 You cannot register yourself for Comp 490 or 499 as both require permission of the GPD or instructor of record.
-See the sections below concerning independent study and internships.
+See sections :ref:`independent_study` and :ref:`internships`.
 Other courses that can have complications registering and dropping are the CSIS courses, depending on when you want to register or drop a course.
-See the section on CSIS Courses below.
+See :ref:`CSIS_courses`. below.

+In any course where there is a note about consent or permission required, you must make a direct emailed request to the department, clearly stating the course and semester, and number of credits if that is variable.
+The department then gives consent and does your registration administratively.

 It is in your best interest to register early, to get into sections you want and have ample time to detect and clear up any possible registration block